Leveraging Image Matching Toward End-to-End Relative Camera Pose Regression: Experiments

 \subsection{Datasets}

-We train our network on the 7Scenes indoor dataset \cite{glocker2013real} and evaluate on the 7Scenes, University indoor \cite{laskar2017camera}, and the outdoor Cambridge landmarks \cite{kendall2015posenet} datasets.
+In each of the following experiments, we train our network on either the 7Scenes \cite{glocker2013real} or Scannet \cite{dai2017scannet} indoor datasets or on the Map-Free \cite{arnold2022map} outdoor dataset.
+We evaluate our method on the 7Scenes and Scannet for the indoor case and for the outdoor on the Map-Free and Cambridge landmarks~\cite{kendall2015posenet} datasets.
+See the supplementary material for how the GT relative pose is computed.

 \textbf{7Scenes \cite{glocker2013real}}.
-Microsoft 7-Scenes dataset is a widely used indoor dataset for visual relocalization that contains RGB-D images covering seven different indoor locations (rooms) scanned with KinectFusion.
+The Microsoft 7Scenes dataset is a widely used indoor dataset for visual relocalization that contains RGB-D images covering seven different indoor locations (rooms) scanned with KinectFusion.
 Each scene is provided with training and testing image sequences.
-We use the training dataset provided in \cite{laskar2017camera, melekhov2017relative}, consisting of roughly 40K pairs of images and 80K test pairs.
-See examples of pairs from this dataset in Fig. \ref{fig:7scenes}.
-We note that the relative camera positions in this dataset are erroneously set to $\tr_i-\tr_j$ where $\tr_i,\tr_j$ represent the absolute position of the $i^\mathrm{th}$ and $j^\mathrm{th}$ cameras, instead of $\tr_i-R_{ij}^T\tr_j$, where $R_{ij}$ denotes the relative orientation between cameras $i$ and $j$.
-We rectify this error in our experiments.
+We use the dataset as provided in \cite{laskar2017camera, melekhov2017relative}, consisting of roughly 40K pairs of images and 80K test pairs.

-\textbf{University \cite{laskar2017camera}}.
-University is an indoor dataset consisting of five scenes.
-The scenes are organized in a similar way to 7Scenes.
-The dataset contains roughly 14K training pairs and 17K test pairs.
-See examples of pairs from this dataset in Fig.~\ref{fig:university}.
-Ground truth localization is computed with an off-the-shelf SfM method.
-To improve the ground truth localization, we recomputed the absolute position and orientation for each of the five scenes using Colmap \cite{schoenberger2016sfm} and removed both cross scene image pairs and pairs that involve images that Colmap failed to register.
-Note that SfM methods can only solve for camera positions only up to a global multiplicative scale.

 \textbf{Cambridge Landmarks \cite{kendall2015posenet}}.
-An urban localization dataset capturing six outdoor scenes in Cambridge, UK.
-The ground truth poses are determined using a standard SfM method (with positions recovered up to a global scale).
+An urban localization dataset capturing four outdoor scenes in Cambridge, UK.
+The ground truth poses are determined using a standard SfM method (with positions recovered up to an unknown global scale).
 The images were captured at different times, affected by different lighting and weather condition and containing moving objects including vehicles and pedestrians.
-See examples of pairs in Fig.~\ref{fig:cambridge}.

-\textbf{Scannet\cite{dai2017scannet}} Scannet is an indoor dataset consisted of 1613 monocular sequences with ground truth poses and depth maps.
+\textbf{Scannet~\cite{dai2017scannet}} Scannet is a huge indoor dataset consisting of 1613 monocular sequences with ground truth poses and depth maps.
 This dataset contains image pairs with wide baselines and extensive texture-less regions.
-We use the same train/test split used by LoFTR\cite{sun2021loftr}.
+We use the same train/test split used by LoFTR~\cite{sun2021loftr}, where we sample 200 pairs per scene.
+This results in 299,200 training pairs (that change in training at each epoch).